 Little Passports reviews confirm that most customers are satisfied with the support team.
 The biggest complaint we could find is that there isn’t a direct phone number.

 First Little Passports Unboxing

 I was very pleased with Little Passports—they have a great product that’s perfect for your little one.
-I chose the Early Explorers package, which is a little bit more expensive than some of their others—the monthly subscription is $18.95 a month, the six-month one is $17.95 a month, and the yearly winds up being $16.95 per month.
+I chose the Early Explorers package, which is a little bit more expensive than some of the others.

 Shipping + Packaging